statamic/docs/content/collections/fieldtypes/link.md

   A select box gives you the option to choose what type of link you'd like to create.
 When set to URL it gives you a text box to enter the hyperlink.
 When set to Entry it opens a stack with all your entries to choose from.
 And when set to First Child will redirect a visitor to the first child page in a structure.
 screenshot: fieldtypes/link.png
 id: 69975d6f-760e-4ce4-a92b-d98e122744a8
+options:
+  -
+    name: collections
+    type: array
+    description: |
+      Configure which collections you want to allow relationships with.
 ---
 ## Overview